arangodb/docs/3.8/arangosearch-analyzers.md

   - `minCells` (number, _optional_): maximum number of S2 cells (default: 20)
   - `minLevel` (number, _optional_): the least precise S2 level (default: 4)
   - `maxLevel` (number, _optional_): the most precise S2 level (default: 23)

-### Stopwords

-<small>Introduced in: v3.8.0</small>

-An Analyzer capable of removing specified tokens from input.
-Uses binary comparison to determine if token needs to be removed.
-Exact match is checked, e.g. if token contains only a substring that matches stopword - token is not discarded.

-The *properties* allowed for this Analyzer are an object with the following
-attributes:

-- `stopwords` (array): array of strings that describes tokens to be masked.
-  To be able to mask non-printable chars the values in the array are hex encoded values of individual bytes.
-E.g. to discard token "foo" stopwords array should be set as ["6666F6F"]. (f has ASCII code 0x66 and o has code 0x6F)

 Analyzer Features
 -----------------